teremterem/MiniAgents/README.md

   interrupting those promises with KeyboardInterrupt which are extended from BaseException instead of letting KeyboardInterrupt to go through the queue leads to hanging of those promises (a queue is waiting for END_OF_QUEUE sentinel forever but the task that should send it is dead).

+---

+This README provides an overview of the MiniAgents framework, its features, installation instructions, usage examples, and information on testing and contributing.
+For more detailed documentation, please refer to the source code and comments within the project.